florafeng/Battle-Fleet/README.md

 Procedure
 1. Uncompress the compressed folder or download the source file by running 'git clone git@github.com:florafeng/Arduino-Battleship.git' in your terminal.
 2. Go into the ArduinoOne folder.
-3. Connect the Arduino One to your computer through USB cable.
+3. Connect the first arduino to your computer through USB cable.
-4. Run 'make' in your terminal
+4. Upload to the first arduino
-4. Repeat step 1-4 on a second arduino.
+4. Repeat step 1-4 with the ArduinoTwo folder on a second arduino.

 Instructions:
 Wire each arduino as shown in the "Wiring Instructions" image.